 Operation of the Property.

 Compliance with Laws and Permits.
 Casella of Ontario shall operate the Property in compliance with all applicable laws, rules and regulations of Governmental Authorities having jurisdiction over the Property, and all Permits to the extent related to the Property, including all renewals and modifications thereof.
-Notwithstanding the foregoing, Casella of Ontario shall have the right, at its own cost and expense, to contest or review by legal proceedings the validity or legality of any such law, rule, regulation or Permit and, during such contest, Casella of Ontario may refrain from complying therewith; provided, however, that neither Casella of Ontario nor the Town will be subjected to criminal prosecution thereby and, that, if requested to do so by the Town, Casella of Ontario shall furnish to the Town a bond in form and amount reasonably satisfactory to the Town guaranteeing to the Town compliance by Casella of Ontario with such law, rule, regulation or Permit and the payment of any penalty assessed against the Town or Casella of Ontario’s non-compliance.
+Notwithstanding the foregoing, Casella of Ontario shall have the right, at its own cost and expense, to contest or review by legal proceedings the validity or legality of any such law, rule, regulation or Permit and, during such contest, Casella of Ontario may refrain from complying therewith; provided, however, that neither Casella of Ontario nor the Town will be subjected to criminal prosecution thereby and, that, if requested to do so by the Town, Casella of Ontario shall furnish to the Town a bond in form and amount reasonably satisfactory to the Town guaranteeing to the Town compliance by Casella of Ontario with such law, rule, regulation or Permit and the payment of any penalty assessed against the Town for Casella of Ontario’s non-compliance.

 Operational Matters.
 Casella of Ontario shall, to the extent permitted by applicable law, rule, regulation or Permit, operate the Property in accordance with the following: